New Evidence 2016 Voter Data Altered, Stolen — Congress Probes Collusion In Data Theft, TIME Magazine Reports

 Trump’s son-in-law and top adviser Jared Kushner oversaw the campaign’s data operation and said last year in an interview with Forbes Magazine that he contracted with Cambridge Analytica to provide detailed information that could directly influence voters through Facebook and other digital media, helping Trump win in swing states where Clinton appeared to hold an edge.

 The Time investigation found that not only did hackers believed to be from Russia infiltrate voter databases stealing massive troves of data, in at least one proven case they actually altered voter information.
 But did the Russians share their stolen data with the Trump campaign or any associated organizations, such as Cambridge Analytica?
-That is the question congress is now taking up.
+That is the question Congress is now taking up.

 “If any campaign, Trump or otherwise, used inappropriate data the questions are, How did they get it?
 From whom?
 And with what level of knowledge?”
 Michael Bahar, former top House Intelligence Committee staff member told Time.
 “That is a crux of the investigation.”